 Material Kit Fees:

 - Fall semester 1/Spring semester 2 (new Young Child students): $82 includes children's folder with stickers, games bag, music at home cards, family songbook, home CD of music from class, glockenspiel, and canvas bag.

 - Spring semester 2 sibling kit: $32 includes folder with home activities, no CD, songbook, carry bag, and glockenspiel.

-- Fall semester 3: $82 includes children’s folder with stickers, games bag, and Music At Home Cards, Family Songbook, home CD of music from class, and dulcimer.
+- Fall semester 3 (continuing students only): $82 includes children’s folder with stickers, games bag, and Music At Home Cards, Family Songbook, home CD of music from class, and dulcimer.